atomescrochus/apple-epf-laravel/README.md

 php artisan vendor:publish --tag=apple-epf-config
 ```

 Then you should edit the configuration to only include the data you need.
-The Apple EPF data is **a lot**, we suggest only using what you need by commenting the models your don't need.
+The Apple EPF data is **a lot**, we suggest only using what you need by commenting the models you don't need.

 ```php
     'included_models' => [